konzaltant/whatsapp-ai-assistant/README.md

 # whatsapp-ai-assistant
 Greetings SMEs we are coming to a phone near you.
+Get your phone to become your assistant.